oks-erm/quiz-time/README.md

 ![Funfact](assets/images/readme/funfact.png)

 This page is a secret page which appears after the game when the user clicks "Play again".
-It has a different layout and does not have the logo on it to make it stand out from the main game flow and at the same time maintain the atmosphere of secrecy, somewhat like a secret mode with limited access.
+It has a different layout and does not have the logo on it to make it stand out of the main game flow and at the same time create the atmosphere of secrecy, somewhat a special mode with limited access impression.
 The absence of the logo will not compromise the website navigation, because one of the buttons below the fact takes the user to the home page anyway.

 It is intended to be a reward after the game and there is no other way to get to this page.
 It displays a random fun fact from the API, facts are brief and interesting, I believe everyone who loves quizzes would appreciate this little treat.
 This page offers the user possible scenarios: play again (navigates to the difficulty section) or change the name (if the user decides to contribute to the fun names collection) and play again (navigates to the home page).